yogeshjangid19/Catalog-Hackathon/README.md

 Step 2 : Modify the testCase variable in solution.js with your input data in JSON format.

-Step 3 : Command to run
+Step 3 : node solution.js
-solution.js